msimpsonnz/msimpsonnz.github.io/_posts/2018-10-19-PowerApps.md

 title: Prototype with PowerApps
 ---

+Using PowerApps and Customer Vision to create a mobile image classifier for what to recycle.

 ## Recycle or not

 I have been working on a presentation for an upcoming Microsoft event in Auckland later this month.
 The FutureNow event is focused on data and AI, I have been asked to talk about building Cognitive Services into apps.